Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \subsection{Fenchel-Nielsen examples}

-Next we study the nonabelianization map for Fenchel-Nielsen networks.
-We apply the nonabelianization map to molecule I and II on the three-holed sphere, and to Fenchel-Nielsen networks on the four-holed sphere and the genus two surface.
-We explicitly relate the spectral coordinates to a complexified version of length and twist coordinates.
+Next we study the nonabelianization for Fenchel-Nielsen networks.
+We apply the construction to molecule I and II on the three-holed sphere, and also to Fenchel-Nielsen networks on the four-holed sphere and the genus two surface.

+Let us note that, in principle, it would be enough to illustrate the procedure for three-holed spheres.
+We can obtain $\cW$-pairs on any other surface by the gluing construction.